Skip to Content

 Based on the most recent assessment of field safety policies and practices, the following measures are in place:

-• Safety Committees were established or strengthened in a number of departments.
-Safety Committee membership includes employees who are in a great position to identify safety issues and recommend solutions.
+• Safety Committees were established or strengthened in several departments.
+Safety Committee membership includes employees well-positioned to identify safety issues and recommend solutions.

 • Flight Plans or similar mechanisms requiring employees to report and document their anticipated stops for the day were implemented in departments.
-These protocols document the employee’s whereabouts for a particular day and require notification to the supervisor of any changes as well as a requirement to “clock out” at the end of the day.
+These protocols document the employee’s whereabouts for a particular day and require notification to the supervisor of any changes, as well as “clocking out” at the end of the day.

 • City cell phones were issued to field employees who did not have access to a personal cell phone or other communication device to use in case of an emergency.

-• One Call Now App is tool that departments can use to send text messages and push notifications to employee mobile devices in real time.
-Departments who are interested in using this service should contact Cathy Portz ([email protected], 414-286-3274) in ITMD.
+• One Call Now App is a tool that departments can use to send text messages and push notifications to employee mobile devices in real time.
+Departments that are interested in using this service should contact Cathy Portz ([email protected], 414-286-3274) in ITMD.

-• Uniforms or departmental branded items of clothing were newly requested and issued for certain departments and staff.
+• Uniforms or departmental-branded items of clothing were newly requested and issued for specific departments and staff.

 • Identification decals for personal vehicles were distributed to employees who perform work in the field and have a preference for City identification on their vehicles.

 • The City’s Employee Assistance Program (EAP) and the resources available through the program are used by departmental personnel for training, incident response debriefing, individual support and referral, and other targeted interventions.
-When there is a notification of an incident, the EAP Coordinator responds immediately by contacting the department representatives or the employee involved in the incident.
+When an incident is reported, the EAP Coordinator responds immediately by contacting the department representatives or the employee involved.

 • Peer Support Systems are available in multiple departments to assist employees after an incident occurs.
 The EAP Coordinator, Cris Zamora, is available to assist departments interested in establishing peer support groups and to help with implementation.

-• Buddy Systems allowing employees to request the assistance of a team member or a supervisor based on known risks or problem areas were formalized in departments.
-The conditions and circumstances under which this is allowed varies by department.
-Some departments developed additional protocols for requesting assistance from MPD when the circumstances warrant it.
+• Buddy Systems, allowing employees to request the assistance of a team member or a supervisor based on known risks or problem areas, were formalized in departments.
+The conditions and circumstances under which this is allowed vary by department.
+Some departments developed additional protocols for requesting assistance from MPD when warranted.

-• Specific provisions of department specific Field Safety Policies allow employees to use their judgement and discretion to remove themselves from a potentially dangerous situation without fear of repercussion.
-These provisions permit employees to cancel or terminate field activities if they have a reason to feel unsafe.
+• Specific provisions of department-specific Field Safety Policies allow employees to use their judgment and discretion to remove themselves from a potentially dangerous situation without fear of repercussion.
+These provisions permit employees to cancel or terminate field activities if they feel unsafe.

 • Panic alarms were purchased and made available to employees who were interested in using that type of device.